NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 <div style="color: #ff826e;">
 What's new in the 2026 iteration?
 </div>
-* We released triple the amount of training data, enabling the development of more robust systems.
+* We released triple the amount of training data for task 1, enabling the development of more robust systems.
-* We're introducing a new task: disinformation narrative classification, which deals with identifying well-known climate disinformation narratives in our claims to potentially help with training systems for task 1.
+* We're introducing a new task, disinformation narrative classification, which deals with identifying well-known climate disinformation narratives in our claims to potentially help with training systems for task 1.
-* We're focusing on environmentally-friendly solutions, motivated byt the system submissions from the 2025 iteration.
-The goal is to motivate participants to develop reproducible and sustainable solutions to fact-check climate-related claims.
+* We're focusing on environmentally-friendly solutions, motivated by the system submissions from the 2025 iteration, which mostly used (commercial) LLMs.
+Our goal for this iteration is to motivate participants to develop reproducible and sustainable solutions to fact-check climate-related claims.

 ## Tasks Overview